earn-alliance/wallet-commander-cli/README.md

 - PowerShell must be enabled for your user account e.g. `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
 - Run PowerShell as Administrator to avoid any errors.

-Run the following command from your PowerShell to install the `wallet-comander` CLI to its default location `C:\Users\<user>\kinto`
+Run the following command from your PowerShell to install the `wallet-commander` CLI to its default location `C:\Users\<user>\wallet-commander`

 ```
-Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/earn-alliance/wallet/main/install.ps1')
+Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/earn-alliance/wallet-commander-cli/main/install.ps1')
 ```

 OR

 ```
-iwr -useb raw.githubusercontent.com/kintoproj/kinto-cli/main/install.ps1 | iex
+iwr -useb raw.githubusercontent.com/earn-alliance/wallet-commander-cli/main/install.ps1 | iex
 ```

 **Note:** You can also download the latest available release for your Operating System from [releases](https://github.com/kintoproj/kinto-cli/releases) and add it to your global `PATH` manually.

 ## Usage

-Currently, there is only one command available for the CLI
+Currently, there is only one command available for the CLI.

 ### wallet-commander start {platform-name} --client-id {client-id}

 This starts processing all pending operations that the platform wishes you to sign.

 When signing up for the platform, there should be a `client-id` available for you to enter.
 In the future, there will be a secret key pair required.

 Current platform names that are supported: